First All-Female Spacewalk In History Scheduled For 2 Astronauts

 NASA spokeswoman Stephanie Schierholz explained that McClain and Koch’s spacewalk is currently scheduled as the second of three.

 “Anne also will join Nick Hague for the March 22 spacewalk.
-And, of course, assignments and schedules could always change,” she warned, before adding some more great news: “In addition to the two female spacewalkers, the Lead Flight Director is Mary Lawrence, and Jackie Kagey (also a woman), is the lead EVA (spacewalk) flight controller.”
+And, of course, assignments and schedules could always change,” she warned, before adding some more great news.
+“In addition to the two female spacewalkers, the Lead Flight Director is Mary Lawrence, and Jackie Kagey (also a woman), is the lead EVA (spacewalk) flight controller.”

 For the first time in history, an all-female crew will conduct a spacewalk at the International Space Station, NASA confirms to CNN https://t.co/VHgdGquY3k pic.twitter.com/SkYjcc2xAf